maufl/sensor2/Readme.md

 There is an (even more) experimental feature of doing the measurements using the low power core that is not working yet.
 The idea would be to measure with a higher frequency than send measurements with a lower frequency, thus saving power.

+## License
+All hardware is licensed under CERN OHL S 2.0 and all software is licensed under GNU GPLv3.